Workshops & Panels

 The iConference is seeking proposals for Workshops & Panels that will engage our participants and augment the conference’s research content.

 The parameters of this track are broad.
-We seek workshop proposals that may build a new research community, strengthen an existing research community, or further advance a particular field.
+We seek workshop and panel proposals that may build a new research community, strengthen an existing research community, or further advance a particular field.
 We are open to panels, fishbowls, hackathons, and other events that invite commentary, are directly engaging, or seek participant input on ethical or policy issues.
-We can provide a space for learning, reflection, and relationship-building through virtual installations or exhibitions.
+We can provide a space for learning, reflection, and relationship-building through installations or exhibitions.
 We encourage proposers to think creatively.

 Participation must be open to all conference participants, with no additional fees.
-All organizers, speakers and participants are expected to purchase a conference registration to take part.
+All organizers, speakers and participants are expected to purchase a full conference registration to take part.

 Guidelines

+Conditions: At least one workshop or panel proposer of each accepted submission must register during the Early Bird registration period for the full conference.
+The organizers reserve the right to cancel the reserved workshop or panel slot if these conditions are not met.
 All Workshops & Panels must adhere to the complete guidelines.
 Submissions that do not conform to the lengths defined are subject to desk rejection by the chairs.

-All submissions will be made using the secure ConfTool submission system
+All submissions will be made using the secure ConfTool submission system.

 Language: English